Polish diaspora: France

 Between 500,000 and one million people of Polish descent live in France.
 They are concentrated in the Nord-Pas de Calais region, the metropolitan areas of Lille and Paris and the coal-mining basin (Bassin Minier) around Lens and Valenciennes.
 Prominent members have included Frédéric Chopin, Adam Mickiewicz, René Goscinny, Marie Curie, Michel Poniatowski, Raymond Kopa, Ludovic Obraniak and Edward Gierek.
 For centuries, there was an alliance between the France and the Polish–Lithuanian Commonwealth: the longest-reigning queen consort of France has been a Pole, Marie Leszczyńska.
 Many Poles settled in France after the rule of Napoleon and the collapse of the Duchy of Warsaw, when 100,000 Poles, largely political refugees, fled the Russians and Prussians, who took over Poland.
 The Great Emigration, from the first half of the 19th century onwards, caused many Poles to be enlisted to fight in the French army.
 Another wave of Polish migration took place between the two World Wars when many were hired as contract workers to work temporarily in France.
 Polish refugees also fled the Nazi and Soviet occupations in the 1940s.
 From 100,000 to 200,000 Poles have been estimated to live in Paris.
 Many EU immigrants are in southern France, including the cities of Arles, Marseille and Perpignan.

 Germany

 The second-largest Polonia in the world and the largest in Europe is the Polish minority in Germany.
 Estimates of the number of Poles living in Germany vary from 2 million to about 3 million.

 The main Polonia organization is Kongres Polonii Niemieckiej / Polnischer Kongress in Deutschland.
-Polish surnames are very common in Germany.